Family and Consumer Sciences Courses

 Personal finance, consumer credit, durable and non-durable goods and services, and consumer protection in the marketplace.

 Problem-based learning approach to examine current issues and nutritional practices through exploration of underlying biochemical and physiological principles; formulation of personal diet and wellness plans.
 Prerequisites: junior/senior standing; one college-level science course.
 Not open to students who have taken FCS 303.

 FCS 303 - Nutrition

 Human energy and nutrient requirements and utilization throughout the life cycle in performance, disease prevention, and health promotion; dietary assessment and intervention; evidence-based decision making.
-Prerequisite: CHM 150 and CHM 160 or equivalent; BIO 200
+Prerequisite: BIO 200.

 FCS 304 - Sports and Exercise Nutrition

 Design of approximate diets for exercise and sports to enhance utilization and maximize performance.
 An integrative, case study approach.
-Prerequisite: junior standing.
+Prerequisites: junior standing.

 FCS 306 - Community Nutrition